MOFHCommunity/mofh-javascript/README.md

 Make sure to replace the URL in the first line with your own.

 ### Can I use mofh-javascript and Wybe Network's VistaPanel Customizations at the same time?
 Yes, you can!
-Some conflicts can occur when covering the same functionality (for example, Wybe's Element Changer with vistascripts.js' element changing), in which case you're free to decide which script to utilize.
+Some conflicts can occur when covering the same functionality (for example, Wybe's Element Changer with mofh-javascript' element changing), in which case you're free to decide which script to utilize.